 and its binding attributes will be converted automatically to an instance of the S-101 Feature type Light All Around during the automated conversion process.
 However, Data Producers are advised that the following enumerate type attributes have restricted allowable enumerate values for Light All Around in S-101:

+colour (COLOUR)

 light characteristic (LITCHR)

 marks navigational – system of (MARSYS)

 See S-101 DCEG clause 19.2 for the listings of allowable values.
 Values populated in S-57 for these attributes other than the allowable values will not be converted across to S-101.
-Data Producers are advised to check any populated values for LITCHR and MARSYS on LIGHTS and amend appropriately.
+Data Producers are advised to check any populated values for COLOUR, LITCHR and MARSYS on LIGHTS and amend appropriately.

 The following additional requirements for S-57 dataset conversion must be noted: